lobanov/elm-taskport/README.md

 Of course, not every API is available over HTTP.
 One could imagine a mechanism to extend Elm langauge to allow any effectful action to be wrapped into a `Task` to be executed in a controlled way.
 Unfortunately, Elm's existing JavaScript interoperability mechanisms are limited to one-way ports system, and do not allow creation of tasks.

-This module aims to solve this problem by allowing any JavaScript function to be wrapped into a `Task` and use full expresiveness of the `Task` module to chain their execution with other tasks in a way that remains TEA-compliant and type-safe.
+This package aims to solve this problem by allowing any JavaScript function to be wrapped into a `Task` and use full expresiveness of the `Task` module to chain their execution with other tasks in a way that remains TEA-compliant and type-safe.

 Installation
 ------------